yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 2 - Quick wins -AK.md

 "We're well aware that this is going to diverge into two, if we hit, we're going to pile money, and if we miss, it's going to be a difficult situation to manage and there are a lot of bad outcomes for us."

-**Flop:** "We have a gut shot to the second nut straight and two overcards.
+**Flop (2♥ 3♥ 5♦):** "We have a gut shot to the second nut straight and two overcards.
 And the board being lower our opponent misses it often.
 So Ace King is a reasonable hand here but not very strong.
 We start with a check and then call a small bet from our opponent."

 **Turn (A♦):** "We turn the Ace of diamonds, but given there is four to a straight and we lose to all of the wheel Aces, which would be Ace Deuce, Ace Three, Ace Four, Ace Five, our Ace...
 Top pair top kicker is not that strong.
 Remember the strength of a pair is connected to the board as well.
 We decide to lead out small, our opponent calls."

-**River (6):** "Six doesn't change a lot.
+**River (6♠):** "Six doesn't change a lot.
 Four was a straight anyway.
 So we now lose to Five Six suited and Sixes.
 We throw another small bet and hoping our opponent calls and doesn't raise.
 If he raises we're probably toast and he does raise."

 "Once he raises, we very quickly realize our Ace King might as well be an Ace Seven or a Six Seven suited.
 Or just something that beats bluffs, a pocket Eights.
 It's no longer the premium Ace King we thought it was.
 And this is going to happen very often guys with hands like Ace King.
 And that's why this video is so important."